-Many residents first discovered Ludington while visiting one of our popular events, then decided to move here.
+Many residents first discovered Ludington while visiting one of our popular festivals or events, then decided to move here.
 The popular 4th of July Freedom Festival parade and fireworks hosted by the Ludington Area Jaycees, Gus Macker at Stearns Beach, or the Lakestride Half Marathon during the summer make Ludington a great place to live.
 And Ludington doesn’t just have events in the summer, there are many different activities that take place in the spring, fall, and winter, too!

 Ludington is a very family-friendly town with many children’s activities all year.
 Our lakes provide the best in water recreation, and we’re the number one king salmon port on Lake Michigan, with over 65 charter captains to help you catch “the big one.”
 No other place provides more beautiful scenery for a hike or bike ride.
 With three golf courses in town (plus over a dozen courses within a half hour drive), a mini golf course right at the beach, six disc golf courses, bowling alleys, and a multiplex theater, entertainment is always available.
 There are also many activities held at the Mason County Fairgrounds, including the Western Michigan Fair, summer flea markets, and numerous horse shows.